-- (e) the timescale in which it is to be conducted; and/or - (f) the name and a short curriculum vitae of anyone who may be asked to contribute to the project either as a project reporter or advisor. - 2.
-Once a project proposal is submitted to the Council, the Council, in consultation with the Senate, shall decide whether or not to accept it as an ELI project or require it to be revised by the Projects Committee.
+- (e) the timescale in which it is to be conducted; and/or - (f) the name and a short curriculum vitae of anyone who may be asked to contribute to the project either as a Project Reporter or advisor. - 2.
+Once a project proposal is submitted, the Council, in consultation with the Senate, shall decide whether or not to accept it as an ELI project or require it to be revised under the Executive Committee's guidance.
 If accepted the Council shall decide whether it is subject to the regular or accelerated procedure.
-Section 14(3) of the Guidelines applies accordingly. - 3.
-The Projects Committee and/or Council may, at any time, hold a meeting with individuals who may be asked to contribute to the project as a project reporter or advisor.
+Section 14(3) of the Guidelines applies accordingly.